 Take note of how and when Brian might choose to use a behavior plan and/or consequences in his classroom.

 Dr. Tracey Garrett earned her Ed.
 D. in elementary and early childhood education with a specialization in classroom management from The Graduate School of Education at Rutgers University.
-She is a professor in the Department of Teacher Education at Rider University in New Jersey and was awarded the University Distinguished Teaching award in 2012.
+Currently, she is a professor in the Department of Teacher Education at Rider University in New Jersey and was recently awarded the University Distinguished Teaching award.
+Her first book entitled Effective Classroom Management: The Essentials was recently published by Teachers College Press.
+Her work has also been published in a variety of professional journals such as the Journal of Classroom Interaction, the NJEA Review and The New Teacher Advocate.
+She has presented at both regional and national conferences such as the American Educational Research Association, Learning Forward and the National Council for Teachers of English.
+In addition, she has presented hundreds of professional development workshops.
 She is also a former elementary teacher with experience teaching at the 3rd, 4th and 5th grade level.
-Her work has been published in a variety of professional journals such as the Journal of Classroom Interaction, the NJEA Review and The New Teacher Advocate.
-She has also presented at both regional and national conferences such as the American Educational Research Association and the National Council for Teachers of English.
-In addition, she has presented hundreds of professional development workshops on a variety of topics.
 Tracey's unique combination of classroom management knowledge and practical experience allows her to successfully facilitate teacher growth.